Erayamkudy

 Erayamkudy is a small village in the Thrissur District of the Kerala state of India.
-This village is in the shore of the Chalakudy River with an ancient temple Erayamkudy Bhagavathi Kshetram.
+This village is on the shore of the Chalakudy River with an ancient temple, Erayamkudy Bhagavathi Temple.
 The nearest villages are Mambra, Annamanada, Puliyanam and Elavoor.
 The village has a population of about 1000.
-The majority of people who live here mainly depend on coconut, rice, and nutmeg crop.
-The Village is Known For the Agitation of 2008 regarding the destruction of paddy fields.
-Various leaders like VS Achudanandan Visited the Protest.
-Erayamkudy is known for its Jaathikkathottam's (nutmeg plantations).
-Erayamkudy has also been a location for filming some scenes of the 2019 movie Thanneer Mathan Dinangal.
+The majority of people who live here mainly depend on coconut, rice, and nutmeg crops.
+The village is known for the agitation of 2008 regarding the destruction of paddy fields.
+Various leaders like VS Achudanandan visited the protest.
+Erayamkudy is known for its nutmeg plantations.
+Erayamkudy has also been a location for filming some scenes of the 2019 movie Thanneer Mathan Dinangal and 2023 movie Maheshum Marutiyum.